 > Go To Diary

-When clicking on the ‘Go To Diary’ button, the user will be taken to the grid view in the diary section for the date of that particular enquiry/booking.
+When clicking on the ‘GO TO DIARY’ button in the top right-hand corner, the user will be taken to the grid view in the diary section for the date of that particular enquiry/booking.

 To confirm a booking, a user should press the green ‘Confirm’ button followed by ‘Save’.
-If the booking type is set up with 'Automatic Confirmation' then, on pressing the ‘Confirm’ button, Collins will automatically send a confirmation email to the customer.
+If the booking type is set up with 'Automatic Confirmation' emails then, on pressing the ‘Confirm’ + SAVE buttons, Collins will automatically send a confirmation email to the customer.
 This will contain the DesignMyNight confirmation template as well as any personal message you have added to this (in Settings).

 To cancel an enquiry/booking a user should press the red ‘Reject’ button followed by ‘Save’.
-This will cause the status to change to cancelled, with a black ‘cancelled’ label.
-If the booking type is set up with 'Automatic Cancellation' then, on pressing the ‘Reject’ button, Collins will automatically send a cancellation email to the customer.
+This will cause the status to change to Cancelled, with a black ‘cancelled’ label.
+If the booking type is set up with 'Automatic Cancellation' emails then, on pressing the ‘Reject’ + SAVE buttons, Collins will automatically send a cancellation email to the customer.

 To change the booking status again, simply press the yellow ‘Reopen’ button > select the relevant status > Save.

-Once a user has clicked on the red ‘Take’ button, the enquiry will be assigned to that user and their username will be displayed in the ‘Assigned to’ box on the left hand side of the enquiry/booking.
-To change the assigned user, select from the drop down list which other user you want to assign the enquiry/booking to.
+Once a user has clicked on the red ‘Take’ button, the enquiry will be assigned to that user and their username will be displayed in the ‘Assigned to’ box on the left-hand side of the enquiry/booking.
+To change the assigned user, select from the drop-down list which other user you want to assign the enquiry/booking to.
+Make sure to SAVE.